tom-seddon/challenger_disassembly/200/README.md

 (000-3ff for 256K, 000-7ff for 512K) and OO the offset in the page.
 The R distinguishes this from BBC RAM.

+* R$00000-R$00007 - DFS drive mappings.
+Bottom 4 bits of each byte are
+  mapping for drive 0-7 respectively

+* R$00008-R$0000F - ADFS drive mappings, ditto

+* R$00100 - bottom 7 bits are $65 if Challenger RAM initialised.
+Top
+  bit is 1 if Challenger FS is active

+* R$001FD - $e5...??

+* R$001DD - if not $ff, bit 7 set if NMI area claimed.
+Low nybble is slot of previous owner?

+* R$001ED - density flag - bit 6 = double

+* R$001EE - ROM to select when loading or saving, as set by *OPT9

+* R$001F4 - *ENABLE CAT if bit 7 set